-A place where miracles were shown by Allah’s will.
+A place where miracles by the will Allah (swt) were shown.

-A place which Allah (SWT) Himself calls a ‘blessed place’.
+A place Allah (SWT) Himself calls a ‘blessed place’.

-The only place on earth where all the Messengers of Allah prayed at the same time led by the Prophet Muhammed (SAW).
+The only place on earth where all the Messengers of Allah prayed at the same time led by Prophet Muhammed (pbuh).

 The only Masjid mentioned by name in the Quran apart from the Ka’bah.

 Tailor made packages to fulfil all your needs and desires

 contact us for a no obligation quote